 16. Unwind at the Liberty Pub

 In the mood for a beer and some tunes in a laid back atmosphere?
 That’s what Liberty Pub offers.
-This North Bend favorite’s an ideal spot to relax after work, enjoy some live music, or watch the game.
+This North Bend favorite is an ideal spot to relax after playing all day, enjoy some live music, or watch the game.

 17. First Friday Wine Walk in Downtown Coos Bay

 The fun keeps going!
 Visit various downtown businesses from 5:00 pm to 7:30 pm to wine taste and shop on the First Friday of every month.
-Commemorative wine glasses and maps will be sold for just $10 each at the Coos Bay Visitor Center 50 Central Ave Coos Bay, OR 97420.
+Commemorative wine glasses and maps are available for just $10 each at the Coos Bay Visitor Center, 50 Central Ave Coos Bay, OR 97420.
+Proceeds benefit a selected charity each month and the Rotary Club.
 For more information, contact 541-844-9494

 18. Learn Something New At The Coos History Museum

 See their beautiful new facility!
-For $7.00 for an adult, $6.00 for AAA or AARP adults, and $3.00 for students you have access to the Coos History Museum and Maritime Collection of over 50,000 objects and 250,000 images.
+For $7.00 for an adult, $6.00 for AAA or AARP adults, and $3.00 for students, you have access to the Coos History Museum and Maritime Collection with more than 50,000 objects and 250,000 images.
 See artifacts and archival material from Coos regional history and learn more about our fascinating region.

-The 6,000-square-foot Charleston Marine Life Center is the one of the newest destination on Oregon’s South Coast.
-The new museum features five different exhibits that include an aquarium gallery filled with aquatic life from the surrounding area, an open-air deck where visitors can look and see fishing vessels coming and going from the harbor, interactive display panels and a Marine Mammal Gallery featuring skeletons of a 23 foot long orca and a 35 foot long California grey whale, as well as skulls and bones of smaller whales, sea otters, and seals.
-Admission is just $5 for adults, $4 for seniors, and free for children and students of the University of Oregon.
+The 6,000-square-foot Charleston Marine Life Center is one of the newest destinations on Oregon’s Adventure Coast.
+The museum features five different exhibits that include a tide pool touch tank, an aquarium gallery filled with aquatic life from the surrounding area, an open-air deck where visitors can see fishing vessels coming and going from the harbor, interactive display panels and a Marine Mammal Gallery featuring skeletons of a 23 foot long orca and a 35 foot long California grey whale, as well as skulls and bones of smaller whales, sea otters, and seals.
+Admission is just $5 for adults, $4 for seniors, and free for children and students with ID.